com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 ## Command-line Tools

-Mill comes built in with a small number of useful command-line utilities:
+Mill comes with a small number of useful command-line utilities built into it:

 ### all